Bhikkhunī: The Eightfold Paths

-In the same paper, however, In Young Chung also noted that cases of Brahmin men and women recorded in the Vinaya treated the bhikkhunis more harshly using "shaven-headed strumpets or whores", whereas "shaven-headed" was not applied to the bhikkhus in a derogatory manner.
+In the same paper, however, In Young Chung also noted that cases of Brahmin men and women recorded in the Vinaya treated the bhikkhunīs more harshly using "shaven-headed strumpets or whores", whereas "shaven-headed" was not applied to the bhikkhus in a derogatory manner.

 Ian Astley argues that under the conditions of society where there is great discrimination and threat to women living the homeless life, Buddha could not be blamed for the steps he took in trying to secure the Bhikkhuni Sangha from negative attitudes among laity:

 Bhikkhu Anālayo goes further, noting that "the situation in ancient India for women who were not protected by a husband would have been rather insecure and rape seems to have been far from uncommon."
 According to him the reference to a reduced duration has been misunderstood:

 The Vinaya does not allow for any power-based relationship between the monks and nuns.
 Dhammananda Bhikkhuni wrote:

-Becoming a bhikkhuni
+Becoming a bhikkhunī

-The progression to ordination as a bhikkhuni is taken in four steps.
+The progression to ordination as a bhikkhunī is taken in four steps.
 A layperson initially takes the Ten Precepts, becoming a śrāmaṇerī or novice.
 They then undergo a two-year period following the vows of a śikṣamāṇā, or probationary nun.
 This two-year probationary status is not required of monks, and ensures that a candidate for ordination is not pregnant.
-They then undergo two higher ordinations (upasampada)—first from a quorum of bhikkhunis, and then again from a quorum of bhikkhus.
-Vinaya rules are not explicit as to whether this second higher ordination is simply a confirmation of the ordination conducted by the bhikkhunis, or if monks are given final say in the ordination of bhikkhunis.
+They then undergo two higher ordinations (upasampada)—first from a quorum of bhikkhunīs, and then again from a quorum of bhikkhus.
+Vinaya rules are not explicit as to whether this second higher ordination is simply a confirmation of the ordination conducted by the bhikkhunīs, or if monks are given final say in the ordination of bhikkhunīs.